febus982/sqlalchemy-bind-manager/docs/lifecycle.md

 * Save the repositories in global variables and start a thread / asyncio task to handle a scoped request (e.g. one thread per HTTP request)

-What you cannot do is:
+What you should not do is:

 * Get a list of models
 * Save the models using `save()` in parallel threads / tasks (each task will have a different session)

+/// warning | Remember: Concurrent writes to the db can cause undesired scenarios like locks and deadlocks!

+///

-/// tip | The recommendation is of course to try to use a single repository instance, where possible.
+/// tip | The recommendation is to try to use a single repository instance, where possible.

 For example a strategy similar to this would be optimal, if possible: